alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/index.md

 ## Usage

-Initialize a `SmartAcountClient` with your desired Chain and Transport using `createSmartAccountClient`, or use `createSmartAccountClientFromExisting` if you already have a [`BundlerClient`](/packages/aa-core/bundler-client/index) available
+Initialize a `SmartAccountClient` with your desired Chain and Transport using `createSmartAccountClient`, or use `createSmartAccountClientFromExisting` if you already have a [`BundlerClient`](/packages/aa-core/bundler-client/index) available
 ::: code-group

 ```ts [createSmartAccountClient.ts]